billyaungmyint/billyaungmyint/README.md

 <details>
   <summary>🧮 about me</summary>
   <br />
-18+ years of experience in IT with 8 years in Banking.
+18+ years of experience in IT with 8 years in Banking and Finance.
 Experienced in
   <div>
     <p align="center">
       <ul>